-I had moved to Sacramento, California because I had derailed my social life in a nebulous cloud of questionable decisions.
+I moved to Sacramento, California because I had derailed my social life in a nebulous cloud of questionable decisions.
 Back then, I was working on a psychedelic rock record via FTP with my drummer in Brooklyn.
 The record label I was on hooked me up with a gig at a party during SXSW in Austin, Texas.
 The set was for 20 minutes in a night club.
-I made laptop-able set and booked two plane tickets, one for my horn player Patch and myself.
-We were directed to a condo that was shared with another label.
-There, we met a bunch of other musicians.
-Our set failed miserably due to mic issues and lack of experience.
-So we later bought a PA and searched the streets of Austin for a power outlet by a side walk and busked for three hours.
 I don't remember a lot about that trip but I do remember meeting Freddy Todd.

-The condo we stayed in was basically a hub where random kids came and went from gig to gig.
-Patch and I were broke so we hung out there.
-We hung out with Freddy and his friend for a bit.
+The house we stayed in was a hub where random kids came and went from gig to gig.
 Freddy had the crazy eyes and a baseball cap.
 Him and his buddy were in from Detroit.
-His buddy played a horn, so him and Patch seemed to hit it off.
+His buddy played a horn, so him and Patch, my horn player, seemed to hit it off.
 We drank and played music until really late.
 Then we all went separate ways.

 I left Austin with new faith in people and began making new friends.
-Freddy Todd was cool as fuck and I was stoked have hung out with him.
+Freddy Todd was a part of that and I was stoked to have hung out with him.

 The record is layered and intelligent.
 Somehow, it seems to be aware of itself.
-It will comes across as tough for a few bars with confident bass melodies and subtly turn into a funk song, almost as if to say "Whoah, thought I was gettin' serious there for a second?
+It will comes across as tough for a few bars with confident bass melodies and subtly yet immediately turns into a funk song, almost as if to say "Ha Ha!, thought I was gettin' serious there for a second?
 Fooled ya!"
-To me, "Southfield" is the musical equivalent of joy experienced while teasing a younger sibling or an annoying cousin.
-While doing this fast attitude change in his song, the mechanics of the song never leave Freddy's predetermined parameters, meaning the flow of the song is never interrupted.
-His music is detailed and playfully irreverent.
+To me, Southfield is the musical equivalent of joy experienced while teasing a younger sibling.
+Though the songs have abrupt attitude changes, the mechanics never leave Freddy's predetermined parameters, meaning the flow of the songs are never interrupted.
+His music is highly detailed and playfully irreverent.

-One interesting thing about "Southfield," for me, is that when I'm doing mindless bullshit at work or home, listening to the record seems to make time evaporate.
+Another interesting trait to Southfield, for me, is that when I'm doing mindless bullshit at work or home, listening to the record seems to make time evaporate.
 It's different from mulling around with earbuds in.

 I shot Freddy a quick email asking if he remembered me from Austin, asking if he'd be down to meet before a show sometime soon.
 We eventually made plans for me to pick him up at the airport in Sacramento and take him to his gig in Chico a few hours away.

-I pulled into the Sacramento Airport in the pouring rain and hopped out of the Jeep to help welcom Freddy when my Jeep started rolling backwards in the pick up area at the airport.
+I pulled into the Airport in the pouring rain and hopped out of the Jeep to welcome Freddy when my Jeep started rolling backwards into the pick up area at the airport.
 I ran and jumped into the Jeep, pulled the parking brake just before it wandered into oncoming traffic causing a disaster, a dangerous disaster that could've easily escalated into court dates or even a conflagration on evening news.

 The drive was mellow, we ate snacks and caught up.
 Within seconds we'd connected like seven years prior.
 We caught up.
 Freddy told me his whole story of growing up in Detroit and all the bands he'd been in.

-Later, I mentioned the thing about being able to tune out and motivate whenever I listen.
+I mentioned how time evaporates when I listen to Southfield and told him how I liked being able to tune out and motivate whenever I listen.
 "Oh that's Flow State." he tells me.
 Freddy noticed it when he started producing his music a long time ago and said that it started out as a byproduct and has turned into something that can be strived for.
 I was relieved that he had recognized that and I didn't seem like I had been connecting dots.